Argiris77/mpi/README.md

 # Knn

-Serial and parallel (blocking,nonblocking) implementation of knn algorithm
+Serial and parallel implementation of knn algorithm